rhaeguard/shum/README.md

 sum@ print                  // print the result which should be 120
 ```

-Variables defined outside of any function are global, and the ones declared inside of a function are local.
-Global and local variables can have the same name, and in that case, the local variable will shadow the global one for that function. **Local variables can only be created inside of the main body of the function!**
+Variables defined outside of any function are global, and the ones declared inside of a function/loop/if statement are local.
+Global and local variables can have the same name, and in that case, the local variable will shadow the global one for that function.

 A little bit of an exaggerated example of a function using local variables.
 ```